How-to-Fix-a-Starting-System-Fault

 ✅ Make sure that the battery is properly charged.

-✅ Check all of the connections in the starting system to make sure they’re clean and tight.
+✅ Check all the connections in the starting system to ensure they’re clean and tight.

 ✅ Inspect the cables and terminals for any damage or corrosion.